BimmerGestalt/IDriveConnectAddons/README.md

 There were previously some incredibly innovative features using the Connected Apps protocol, perhaps they can be brought back and updated?

 - Official Twitter client could be reused for Mastodon
-- Perhaps integrated with the official RSS News reader
+- Official RSS News reader (implemented as a [fork of ReadYou](https://github.com/BimmerGestalt/ReadYou))
 - Dynamic Music would be fun
 - Sports Displays could be reused for accelerometer display, perhaps?
 - Smart Things could be a frontend for Home Assistant (implemented as [Hass Gestalt](https://github.com/BimmerGestalt/HassGestalt))